Jacob Shapiro: Early years

+Buchalter served as the brains and Shapiro provided the muscle in an alliance that lasted for decades.
+Shapiro and Buchalter soon became acquainted with future mobsters Meyer Lansky and Lucky Luciano, both of whom were protégés of mobster Arnold Rothstein.

 Labor slugger

 Encouraged by Rothstein, Shapiro and Buchalter entered the lucrative arena of New York labor racketeering working for Jacob Orgen.
 Orgen had previously wrested control of this racket from Nathan Kaplan in the decade-long Labor Slugger Wars.
 The gangsters had infiltrated labor unions in the busy Garment District, Manhattan, assaulting and murdering the union leadership to gain control.
 The gangsters then instituted a system of kickbacks and skimming from union dues while at the same time extorting the garment manufacturers with the threat of strikes.

 After working for Orgen for a while, Shapiro and Buchalter started planning to take over his operations.
 Realizing that Shapiro and Buchalter posed a threat, Orgen allied himself with brothers Eddie and Jack "Legs" Diamond.

 Shapiro and Buchalter soon made their move.
-On October 15, 1927, Orgen and Jack Diamond were standing on the corner of Delancey and Norfolk Street in the Lower East Side.
+On October 15, 1927, Orgen and Jack Diamond were standing on the corner of Delancey and Norfolk Street on the Lower East Side.
 Two gunmen (thought to be Shapiro and Buchalter) drove up to the corner.
 One gunman got out of the car and started shooting while the driver began shooting from inside the car.
 Orgen was killed instantly and Jack Diamond was severely wounded.
 With Orgen's death, Shapiro and Buchalter took over his labor racketeering operation.
 The two partners soon began massive extortions of both labor unions and businesses as they created a massive criminal monopoly in the Garment District.